Recap: Where We Left Off

 These are different retrieval dimensions.
 Treating all of them as vector similarity creates brittle systems.

-iii) Entity extraction preserves important objects.
-Project names, customer names, employee names, ticket IDs, contract IDs, product names, legal clauses, and regulatory terms should not be lost in a large vector.
+Project names, customer names, employee names, ticket IDs, contract IDs, product names, legal clauses, and regulatory terms should not be lost inside a large vector.
 They need to be preserved as first-class retrieval signals.

 Now the user asks: